swiczi/AADS-Project-Jak-Dojade/README.md

 </br> --------------------------------------------------------------------------------------------------------------------- </br>

-🌱 Example file is attached as: example_in.in and example_out.out
+🌱 Example files are attached as: example_in.in and example_out.out

 # Summary: